 Residence Hall: Jewell Hall

-For students majoring in the College of Engineering.
+For students majoring in of the many majors within the College of Engineering.

 Residence Hall: Woodland Glen III